The UK’s airport liquid rules for 2026

 Will the new scanners mean security queues are faster?

-However, the sensitivity of the new scanners means that many people find that their bags must be searched by hand after passing through the scanner.
-This is because ordinary objects, such as certain kinds of bottles or food products, among other things, can trigger a manual search.
+However, the sensitivity of the new scanners means that at some airports more bag searches are carried out by hand after passing through the scanner.
+This is because ordinary objects, such as some types of bottles and food products, among other things, have been triggering a manual search.

-If you're a regular traveller who finds your bag is frequently hand-checked, you could ask security staff which items are setting off the scanners – in order to leave them behind next time, or pack them in hold luggage.
+If you're a regular traveller who finds your bag is frequently hand-checked, you could ask security staff which items are setting off the scanners – so you can leave them behind next time, or pack them in hold luggage.
 That way, you should pass security more quickly.

 See which airports have the fastest queues in our annual survey

-How many 100ml bottles can I take in hand luggage?
+How many 100ml or 2-litre bottles can I take in hand luggage?

 At most airports, there's no limit on the number of bottles you can take with you.
 Check the rules on the airport's website.